Perrishnikov/Salsify-Pipeify-v2/readme.md

 [x] bootstrap modal
 [x] bootstrap popover - NO
 [x] add row col per ingred type
+[] need to delete Other row for new ingreds

 [] Check PLM1 Pipeify to see how this will affect it.
     Export the PLM1 fields as above, rename columns